An Analytic Model For Magnetically-Dominated Accretion Disks: Introduction

 \section{Introduction}

 Accretion disks play a crucial role in many fields of astrophysics.
 In particular around supermassive BHs, these disks power active galactic nuclei (AGN) and quasars, and are believed to supply mass at rates exceeding $\gtrsim 10\,{\rm M_{\odot}\,yr^{-1}}$ to the BH, ultimately building up most of the mass in SMBHs \citep{schmidt:1963.qso.redshift,soltan82}.
-The vast majority of the theoretical literature on quasar accretion disks has assumed as a starting point something like the \citet[][hereafter SS73]{shakurasunyaev73} $\alpha$-disk model, which assumes that disks are geometrically thin (height $H \ll R$), optically thick (black-body like), sub-sonically turbulent (sonic Mach number $\mathcal{M}_{s} < 1$), slowly cooling ($t_{\rm cool} \gg t_{\rm dyn} = 1/\Omega$), gas and/or radiation-pressure-dominated (plasma $\beta \equiv c_{s}^{2}/v_{A}^{2} > 1$), radiatively efficient, well-ionized, and can be parameterized by an effectively constant-$\alpha$ viscosity where $\alpha \sim (\delta v)^{2}/c_{s}^{2} < 1$ represents some Maxwell or Reynolds stresses and the kinematic viscosity scales as $\nu \equiv \alpha c_{s} ^{2}/\Omega$.
+The vast majority of the theoretical literature on quasar accretion disks has assumed as a starting point something like the \citet[][hereafter SS73]{shakurasunyaev73} $\alpha$-disk model, which assumes that disks are geometrically thin (height $H \ll R$), optically thick (black-body like), sub-sonically turbulent (sonic Mach number $\mathcal{M}_{s} < 1$), slowly cooling ($t_{\rm cool} \gg t_{\rm dyn} = 1/\Omega$), gas and/or radiation-pressure-dominated (plasma\footnote{Throughout, we adopt Gaussian units, and use the convention $\beta \equiv c_{s}^{2}/v_{A}^{2}$ for convenience, but note this differs by a factor of $\sim 2$ (depending on the gas equation-of-state) from the common $\beta \equiv P_{\rm gas}/P_{\rm mag}$.} $\beta \equiv c_{s}^{2}/v_{A}^{2} > 1$), radiatively efficient, well-ionized, and can be parameterized by an effectively constant-$\alpha$ viscosity where $\alpha \sim (\delta v)^{2}/c_{s}^{2} < 1$ represents some Maxwell or Reynolds stresses and the kinematic viscosity scales as $\nu_{\rm visc} \equiv \alpha c_{s} ^{2}/\Omega$.
 While many variations have been introduced (including radiatively inefficient, advection-dominated, magnetically-arrested, magnetically-elevated, ``slim,'' and gravito-turbulent disks; for reviews see \citealt{frank:2002.accretion.book,abramowicz:accretion.theory.review}), for luminous quasars some form of SS73-like analytic model is still most often the ``default'' reference.